Millions have lost millions

 Families have lost generations of hard work and effort, swept away by a conquering flood.
 Their homes, possessions, livestock, and agriculture are now relics of the past.

 We need your help to rebuild the lives of millions of people, provide them with shelter, food, education, and a means to earn a living.

-Provides essential food supplies to an entire family in critical need
+Provides essential food supplies and nutrition to an entire family in critical need.

 Provides a weatherized tent as temporary shelter for an entire family